Websoft9Archive/ansible-nextcloud/docs/solution-more.md

    ```
 8. Set the object storage to boot automatically.
 (Different cloud platform need different operations)

-> The **mount** command is very difficult for users, and there is a risk of copy failure if the data is exceed 10G.
+> The **mount** command is very difficult for users, and there is a risk of copy failure if the data exceeds 10G.

 ## Nextcloud preview and edit

-Nextcloud can't preview and edit Office document itself, you need to integrate document Server service for Nextcloud to implement this function:
+Nextcloud can't preview and edit Office document itself, you need to integrate Document Server service for Nextcloud to implement this function:

 1. Enable the **TCP:9002** port on **[Inbound of Security Group Rule](https://support.websoft9.com/docs/faq/tech-instance.html)**
 2. Log in to Nextcloud console, go to 【Apps】page